quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Client Option| Definition                                      | Allowed server responses
 -------------|-------------------------------------------------|--------------------------
-0x0      | don't support multi-path                        | 0x0
+0x0      | don't support multipath                         | 0x0
-0x1      | only support one PN space for multi-path        | 0x0 or 0x1
+0x1      | only support one PN space for multipath         | 0x0 or 0x1
 0x2      | only support multiple PN spaces for multi-path  | 0x0 or 0x2
 0x3      | support both one PN space and multiple PN space | 0x0, 0x1 or 0x2
 {: #param_value_definition title="Available value for enable_multipath"}

+An endpoint includes the "enable_multipath" transport parameter as per Section 7.4 of {{QUIC-TRANSPORT}} to negotiate the activation of multipath extensions for a given connection. {{param_value_definition}} indicates the allowed values by a client.

-If the peer does not carry the enable_multipath transport parameter, which means the peer does not support multipath, endpoint MUST fallback to {{QUIC-TRANSPORT}} with single path and MUST NOT use any frame or mechanism defined in this document.
-If endpoint receives unexpected value for the transport parameter "enable_multipath", it MUST treat this as a connection error of type MP_CONNECTION_ERROR and close the connection.
+If the peer does not support enable_multipath or it is configured to disable it, it ignores the "enable_multipath" transport parameter received from a peer as defined in Section 7.4.2 of {{QUIC-TRANSPORT}}.
+The endpoints MUST fallback to {{QUIC-TRANSPORT}} with single path and MUST NOT use any frame or mechanism defined in this document.

+If an endpoint receives unexpected value for the transport parameter "enable_multipath", it MUST treat it as a connection error of type MP_CONNECTION_ERROR (TBA) and MUST close the connection.

-Note that the transport parameter "active_connection_id_limit" {{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.
-For the QUIC multipath extension this limit even applies when no connection ID is exposed in the QUIC header.
+Note that the transport parameter "active_connection_id_limit" (Section 18.2 of {{QUIC-TRANSPORT}}) limits the number of usable connection IDs for a connection.
+It also limits the number of concurrent paths.
+For the multipath QUIC extension, this limit even applies when no connection ID is exposed in the QUIC header.

 # Path Setup and Removal